Television Centre, London: Power failures

 Television Centre has suffered from power cuts that affected normal broadcasting, but these were not seen as a systemic problem.
 One such power cut caused the launch night of BBC2, on 20 April 1964, to be cancelled; programmes began the next day.

-A major power failure occurred on 20 June 2000 at approximately 5 p.m., affecting the entire Television Centre resulting in services such as BBC Two and BBC Radio 4 coming off air, and BBC News 24 went off air before being relocated to the BBC's Westminster studios.
+A major power failure occurred on 20 June 2000 at approximately 5 p.m., affecting the entire Television Centre resulting in services such as BBC One, BBC Two and BBC Radio 4 coming off air and/or altering their schedules.
+BBC News 24 went off air twice before being relocated to the BBC's Westminster studios and simulcasting with BBC World (marking a rare occurrence where BBC World was broadcast to UK viewers).
 The Six O'Clock News suffered severe lighting problems and had to be cancelled halfway through, and the BBC's backup generator caught fire.
 Troubles were experienced in the South East region, as Newsroom South East started later than planned.
 The fire alarms went off at Television Centre later that day, leaving only a skeleton crew.
 Eventually many programmes returned, from different locations: Newsnight was presented from the main news studio with intermittent technical problems.
 The issues were attributed to a failing substation in Shepherd's Bush.
 Normal services resumed the following day.

 Just before 8 a.m. on 28 November 2003 an electrical fault caused some equipment to overheat, which set off fire alarms.
 Although there was no fire, the fault caused widespread power cuts and prevented backup generators from providing alternative power.
 All output was affected with services transferred across London to alternative studios.
 The One O'Clock News and BBC News 24 broadcast for much of the day from the BBC's Millbank Studios, and the Today programme and Five Live's Breakfast morning radio shows fell off air for 15 minutes.
 The Millbank Studios are a fall-back for news operations in the event of TVC failure, and are continually recording the last hour of the BBC News Channel output (without in-vision clock) for this purpose.
-This power cut came on the week prior to the relaunch of News 24, which was postponed for another week to ensure that all problems had been remedied.
+This power cut came on the week prior to the relaunch of News 24 as well as BBC World, which was postponed for another week to ensure that all problems had been remedied.